 6340.
 Counseling in the Elementary School (3).
-Pr., departmental approval.

 Needs of younger children, developmental aspects of counseling, prevention of problems, beginning career development, and teaching human relations skills are included.
 Provides opportunities to learn counseling strategies and consultation skills helpful in implementing the goals of an elementary school curriculum.